apache/incubator-kie-tools/examples/jbpm-compact-architecture-example/README.md

    Notice in the _Jobs_ panel that the associated _Job_ has the **Executed** status.

-#### Complete Hiring process instances using Kogito Task Console
+#### Complete Hiring process instances using Management Console

 When a _Kogito_ process reaches a _User Task_, the process execution stops waiting for the user input that will enable the _User Task_ to finish and allowing the process execution to continue.

-_Kogito Task Console_ is the tool that enables the user interacting with the process _User Tasks_ and provide the necesary data for the process to continue (usually wiht forms).
+_Management Console_ allows admin users to interact with the process _User Tasks_ and provide the necessary data for the process to continue.

-In this guide, we'll see how to complete the process _User Tasks_ using the _Kogito Task Console_ to interact with the process _User Tasks_ using the engine autogenerated forms.
+In this guide, we'll see how to complete the process _User Tasks_ using _Management Console_ to interact with the process _User Tasks_.

 > **_NOTE_**: For simplicity, all the _User Tasks_ are assigned to the user _jdoe_.

-Please make sure you use the _jdoe_/_jdoe_ credentials
-> when logging in the _Task Console_
+1. With the example built and all the _Infrastructure Services_ running, let's start an instance of the \_Hiring_process.

-1. With the example built and all the _Infrastructure Services_ running, let's start an instance of the _Hiring_ process.
    To do so, in a Terminal just run:

    ```bash
    curl -H "Content-Type: application/json" -H "Accept: application/json" -X POST http://localhost:8080/hiring -d '{"candidateData": { "name": "Jon", "lastName": "Snow", "email": "jon@snow.org", "experience": 5, "skills": ["Java", "Kogito", "Fencing"]}}'